Clay is my passion. Decoration is my language. Since 1990.

 Free Delivery, Curbside Pickup, Free Shipping and SALES!

-FREE DELIVERY As I navigate the wonders of this new website I am happy to offer free delivery to those living within Ottawa, the burbs or South Dundas.
+FREE DELIVERY I am happy to offer free delivery to those living within Ottawa, the burbs or South Dundas for purchases over $80.
 Your address will trigger this option at checkout, and I will be in touch to confirm delivery time.

-FREE PICK UP is also available at the Williamsburg store.
-Use this if you want to grab it online first to guarantee it's there for you when you come to the store.
+FREE PICK UP is also available at the Williamsburg store or one of my farmers' markets.
+Use this if you want to grab it online first to guarantee it's there for you when you come to the store or market.
 Enter the discount code FREEPICKUP at checkout, you won't be charged shipping and I will know the piece is sold and hold it for you.

 E-TRANSFER PAYMENT is now an option in the checkout process.
 Just click Bank Transfer and follow the instructions.